Us (Gracie Abrams song)

-"Us" (stylized as "us.") is a song by the American singer-songwriter Gracie Abrams from her second studio album, The Secret of Us (2024).
-The track features the American singer-songwriter Taylor Swift, who wrote it with Abrams and Aaron Dessner and handled the production with the two and Jack Antonoff.
+"Us" (stylized as "us.") is a song recorded by American singer-songwriter Gracie Abrams for her second studio album, The Secret of Us (2024).
+Featuring vocals from the American singer-songwriter Taylor Swift, the song was written and produced by Abrams, Swift, and Aaron Dessner, with additional production from Jack Antonoff.
+It was released on June 21, 2024, by Interscope Records, as the fifth track from The Secret of Us.

 Background

 "Us" marks the first collaboration between Gracie Abrams and Taylor Swift.
-The collaboration originated during Abrams' time as an opening act for Swift on the North American leg of her Eras Tour in 2023.
+The collaboration originated during Abrams's time as an opening act for Swift on the North American leg of her Eras Tour in 2023.
 On June 23, 2024, when the tour was on its third night at Wembley Stadium, London (UK), Abrams joined Swift onstage for the first live performance of the song.
 Part of the show's acoustic surprise song set, the performance featured Abrams on piano and Swift on guitar.

 Abrams has frequently cited Swift as a major influence on her music.
-The experience of touring with Swift significantly influenced Abrams' writing process for her new album.
+The experience of touring with Swift significantly influenced Abrams's writing process for her new album.
 The second time, Abrams also joined Swift on stage to celebrate the song's nomination for the Grammy Awards during the tour's third night in Toronto in a mashup with Swift's other song "Out of the Woods" (2014).

 The song was co-written and produced with longtime collaborators Aaron Dessner and Jack Antonoff.
 Additional contributions to the track include Rob Moose, Laura Sisk, James McAlister, and Jonathan Low.
 During the writing session for "Us", a candle accidentally started a fire in Swift's apartment, which the two extinguished together.
 The incident was captured in a video shared by Abrams.
 The track was ultimately recorded at Dessner's Long Pond Studios in Hudson Valley, New York.